dschaaf89/DrSillyStringzFactory/README.md

 ### Database Setup

 *setup with database update
-* run dotnet ef database update and it will build out your datebase.
+* run dotnet ef database update and it will build out your database.

 * Setup with SQL Import
   * MySQL